jacobcode01/ChurnLabs/README.md

 <hr>

 ### 7. Start the FastAPI Backend
-- The FastAPI server loads the trained model and expose endpoints for inference and system health.
+- The FastAPI server loads the trained model and exposes endpoints for inference and system health.
 - Run the FastAPI backend server :
 ```bash
 make api-dev